Battle of the Yarmuk: Byzantine counterattack

 Having seized Emesa, the Muslims were just a march away from Aleppo, a Byzantine stronghold, and Antioch, where Heraclius resided.
 Seriously alarmed by the series of setbacks, Heraclius prepared for a counterattack to reacquire the lost regions.
 In 635 Yazdegerd III, the Emperor of Persia, sought an alliance with the Byzantine Emperor.
 While Heraclius prepared for a major offensive in the Levant, Yazdegerd was to mount a simultaneous counterattack in Iraq, in what was meant to be a well-coordinated effort.
 When Heraclius launched his offensive in May 636, Yazdegerd could not co-ordinate with the maneuver, probably owing to the exhausted condition of his government, and what would have been a decisive plan missed the mark.

 Muslim and Byzantine troop movements before the battle.
 Modern countries indicated.

 Byzantine preparations began in late 635 and by May 636 Heraclius had a large force concentrated at Antioch in Northern Syria.
 The assembled Byzantine army contingents consisted of Slavs, Franks, Georgians, Armenians, Christian Arabs, Lombards, Avars, Khazars, Balkans and Göktürks.
 The force was organized into five armies, the joint leader of which was Theodore Trithyrius.
-Vahan, an Armenian and the former garrison commander of Emesa, was made the overall field commander, and had under his command a purely Armenian army.
+Vahan, an Armenian and former garrison commander of Emesa, was made the overall field commander, and had under his command a purely Armenian army.
 Buccinator (Qanatir), a Slavic prince, commanded the Slavs and Jabalah ibn al-Aiham, king of the Ghassanid Arabs, commanded an exclusively Christian Arab force.
 The remaining contingents, all European, were placed under Gregory and Dairjan.
 Heraclius himself supervised the operation from Antioch.
 Byzantine sources mention Niketas, son of the Persian general Shahrbaraz, among the commanders, but it is not certain which army he commanded.

-The Rashidun army was then split into four groups: one under Amr in Palestine, one under Shurahbil in Jordan, one under Yazid in the Damascus-Caesarea region and the last one under Abu Ubaidah along with Khalid at Emesa.
+The Rashidun army was then split into four groups: one under Amr in Palestine, one under Shurahbil in Jordan, one under Yazid in the Damascus-Caesarea region and the last one under Abu Ubayda along with Khalid at Emesa.

 As the Muslim forces were geographically divided, Heraclius sought to exploit that situation and planned to attack.
-He did not wish to engage in a single pitched battle but rather to employ central position and fight the enemy in detail by concentrating large forces against each of the Muslim corps before they could consolidate their troops.
+He did not wish to engage in a single pitched battle but rather to employ a central position and fight the enemy in detail by concentrating large forces against each of the Muslim corps before they could consolidate their troops.
 By forcing the Muslims to retreat, or by destroying Muslim forces separately, he would fulfil his strategy of recapturing lost territory.
 Reinforcements were sent to Caesarea under Heraclius' son Constantine III, probably to tie down Yazid's forces, which were besieging the town.
 The Byzantine imperial army moved out from Antioch and Northern Syria in the middle of June 636.

 The Byzantine imperial army was to operate under the following plan: